Time Encoding of Finite-Rate-of-Innovation Signals: Reconstruction in the Presence of Noise

-The local averages are independent and identically distributed, with their expected value equal to the true values. \\ The jitter in the trigger times manifests as perturbations in the forward transformations $\bG_{\mathrm{CT}}$ and $\bG_{\mathrm{IF}}$, in the C-TEM and IF-TEM cases, respectively.
-The resulting matrices may be ill-conditioned causing numerical instability in matrix inversion.
-Naaman et al. \cite{naaman2021fritem} consider IF-TEM and suggest removing the $(M+1)^\text{th}$ column in $\bG_{\mathrm{IF}}$ to make the forward transformation well-conditioned.
-This process recovers $\hat{x}_{m}, m \in \llbracket -M, M \rrbracket \setminus \{0\}$, i.e., the zeroth coefficient cannot be recovered.
-However, the approximate Prony method is shown to work well and produce accurate estimates with oversampling. \\ In our work, we treat recovery in the presence of measurement noise as solving for the Fourier coefficients that satisfy a linear system of equations of the type $\by = \bG\hat{\bx}$, where $\bG$ is a forward transformation and $\by$ contain measurements of $\sE y$, in addition to the annihilation constraint, i.e., the annihilating filter $\bh\in\cc^{K+1}$ must lie in the null space of $\Gamma_{K}\hat{\bx}$.
+The local averages are independent and identically distributed, with their expected value equal to the true values.
+The jitter in trigger times manifests as perturbations in the forward transformations $\bG_{\mathrm{CT}}$ and $\bG_{\mathrm{IF}}$, in C-TEM and IF-TEM, respectively.
+The matrices may become ill-conditioned causing numerical instability in matrix inversion.
+Naaman {\it et al.} \cite{naaman2021fritem} consider IF-TEM and suggest removing the $(M+1)^\text{th}$ column in $\bG_{\mathrm{IF}}$ to improve the conditioning of the forward transformation.
+Their technique recovers $\{\hat{x}_{m}|m\in\llbracket -M, M \rrbracket\setminus \{0\}\}$, i.e., the zeroth Fourier coefficient cannot be recovered.
+They show, by setting $\hat{x}_{0} = 0$, that Prony's method produces accurate estimates with oversampling.\\ In this paper, we treat reconstruction in the presence of measurement noise as solving for the Fourier coefficients that satisfy a linear system of equations of the type $\by = \bG\hat{\bx}$, where $\bG$ is the forward transformation and $\by$ contains measurements of $\sE y$, in addition to the constraint that the annihilating filter $\bh\in\cc^{K+1}$ lies in the null space of $\Gamma_{K}\hat{\bx}$.
 As discussed in Section~\ref{subsec:pronysmethod}, the roots of the annihilating filter are in one-to-one correspondence with the shifts in Eq.~\eqref{eq:signalModel}.
 This system is representative of the one encountered in the case of C-TEM (Section~\ref{sec:CTEM_sampling}) or IF-TEM (Section~\ref{sec:IFTEM_sampling}) or multichannel TEM (Section~\ref{sec:MTEMFRI}).
 In the presence of noise, the matrix $\Gamma_{K}\hat{\bx}$ becomes full rank, whereas the noise-free counterpart is rank-deficient.
-In standard FRI sampling, the matrix $\Gamma_{K}\hat{\bx}$ is subjected to a rank-restoration process by denoising the measurements using Cadzow's method \cite{cadzow}.
-Cadzow's technique falls in the broad category of structured low-rank approximation (SLRA) methods as pointed out in \cite{condat2015cadzow}.
-The rank-restoration strategies are decoupled from the solution to obtain the Fourier coefficients.
-Pan et al. \cite{pan2016towards} considered a generalized denoising problem and solved jointly for the Fourier coefficients and the annihilating filter by incorporating the annihilation property as a constraint in the optimization program -- this approach is referred to as the ``Generalized FRI approach.''
+In standard FRI sampling, the matrix $\Gamma_{K}\hat{\bx}$ is subjected to a rank-restoration process by denoising the measurements using Cadzow's technique \cite{cadzow}.
+The technique falls in the broad category of structured low-rank approximation (SLRA) methods as pointed out in \cite{condat2015cadzow}.
+The rank-restoration strategies are decoupled from the procedure to obtain the Fourier coefficients.
+Pan {\it et al.} \cite{pan2016towards} considered a generalized denoising problem and solved jointly for the Fourier coefficients and the annihilating filter by incorporating the annihilation property as a constraint in the optimization --- this is referred to as the ``Generalized FRI'' approach.
 We adopt a similar approach for the time-encoding problem at hand.
-In particular, we solve the system in $\by = \bG\hat{\bx}$ considering noisy time-encoded measurements, together with $(\Gamma_{K}\hat{\bx})\bh = \zerovec$.
-In the case of time-encoding using C-TEM, the problem ultimately reduces to the form considered by Pan et al., whereas in the case of time-encoding using IF-TEM, the signal measurements are obtained after integration. \\ To avoid the trivial solution $\bh=\zerovec$ for the annihilating filter, suitable regularization becomes necessary.
-Do\v{g}an et al. \cite{dougan2015reconstruction} presented empirical evidence to argue that the constraint $\langle \bh, \bh^{(0)} \rangle = 1$, with $\bh^{(0)} \in \cc\mathcal{N}(\zerovec, \mathbf{I})$ being the initialization for the iterative algorithm, works best as opposed to other candidate choices such as $h_{0} = 1$ or $\Vert \bh \Vert_{2} = 1$.
-Casting this as an optimization program, we obtain \leqnomode
+More precisely, we solve the system in $\by = \bG\hat{\bx}$ considering noisy time-encoded measurements, together with $(\Gamma_{K}\hat{\bx})\bh = \zerovec$.
+In the case of C-TEM, the problem reduces to the form considered by Pan {\it et al.}, whereas in the case of IF-TEM, the signal measurements are obtained after integration. \\ To avoid the trivial solution $\bh=\zerovec$ for the annihilating filter, suitable regularization becomes necessary.
+Do\v{g}an {\it et al.} \cite{dougan2015reconstruction} presented empirical evidence to argue that the constraint $\langle \bh, \bh^{(0)} \rangle = 1$, with $\bh^{(0)} \in \cc\mathcal{N}(\zerovec, \mathbf{I})$ being the initialization for the iterative algorithm, works better than other candidate choices such as $h_{0} = 1$ or $\Vert \bh \Vert_{2} = 1$.
+The corresponding optimization program takes the form \leqnomode